 The third is the cost comparison relative to SAP's own enterprise products.
 SAP B1 is genuinely cheaper than SAP ECC and SAP S/4HANA by a significant margin.
 For companies that need SAP's manufacturing depth and are comparing within the SAP product family, B1 is the cost-competitive choice.

-One more honest qualifier: companies with $150,000 or more in existing SAP B1 customization have real switching costs that belong in any migration analysis.
+One more honest qualifier: companies with substantial existing SAP B1 customization have real switching costs that belong in any migration analysis.
 The proprietary customization layer is not portable.
 Rebuilding that configuration on another platform is a project with a real price tag.

 Del.ai is not trying to move every SAP B1 company.
 The cases above are the cases where the cost is justified.
 What follows is the profile where it is not.